3 min read

-Dogs run around endlessly, hoovering up your floors and nibbling at dead, half-eaten rodents on their walk.
-This understandably gives humans the impression that their stomachs are somewhat invincible to most things on this earth.
-However, unusual-looking excrement can often be a sign they’ve bitten off more than they can chew.
-It can indicate a serious underlying condition, but this article will offer you guidance on how to care for dogs with peculiar looking stools.
+Dogs run around endlessly, hoovering up your floors and nibbling at whatever they discover on the ground while out on their walk.
+This understandably gives humans the impression that a dog's stomach is somewhat invincible to most things on this earth.
+However, unusual-looking excrement can often be a sign your pooch has bitten off more than they can chew.
+Additionally, it can sometimes indicate a serious underlying condition, and this article will offer you guidance on how to care for dogs with white in their stools.

 White objects in your dog’s feces can often be a sign of something sinister.
 One such sinister cause is tapeworms.
 Tapeworms are highly contagious and are picked up when your dog comes into contact with an infected host.
 The white in the stool is usually the tapeworms themselves or their eggs.